Mahmoud6901/new_workflow_planning_module/workflow-planning-app/README.md

 3. **File Validation**: The system validates file format and size (max 10MB)
 4. **Processing**: Files are processed and displayed on the map automatically

+### Sketch Widget (Interactive Editing)

+1. **Selection**: Click on graphics to select them (hold Ctrl for multiple selection)
+2. **Vertex Editing**: Drag individual vertices to reshape lines and polygons
+3. **Move Graphics**: Drag selected graphics to reposition them on the map
+4. **Scale/Resize**: Use corner handles to scale and resize graphics proportionally
+5. **Rotation**: Use rotation handles to rotate graphics around their center
+6. **Deletion**: Press Delete key to remove selected graphics
+7. **Precision Snapping**: Toggle snapping for precise vertex alignment with 15-pixel tolerance
+8. **Visual Highlighting**: Yellow highlights show snap candidates during editing
+9. **Undo/Redo**: Use Ctrl+Z for undo and Ctrl+Y for redo operations
+10. **Visual Feedback**: Real-time status updates for all editing operations

 ### Line Splitting by Vertices

 1. **Upload First**: Upload a shapefile containing line or polygon features